sf-wdi-34/conplete-api/instructions.md

   * Explain pros and cons of using code generators.

-## The "Con-plete" API
+## The "Conplete" API

-The "con-plete" API aims to give a complete list of talks going on at different conferences.
+The "conplete" API aims to give a complete list of talks going on at different conferences.
 Conferences have many talks!
 This API helps track them.
 It processes requests as JSON request, with a permissive JSON API.

-The `con-plete-solution` directory has a sample app.
+The `conplete_solution` directory has a sample app.

 [Link to completed app on heroku.](https://con-pletionist.herokuapp.com)

 ### Set Up Conferences

-1. Generate a new rails project (called `con-plete`).
+1. Generate a new rails project (called `conplete`).
 Use a postgres database, skip Rails' built-in Minitest tests, and use the `--api` option to let Rails know your app should be set up as just a back-end API.

   <details>
     <summary>Stuck?
 Click to see the Terminal command to run.</summary>
-    In your Terminal, run `rails new con-plete  --database=postgresql -T --api`
+    In your Terminal, run `rails new conplete  --database=postgresql -T --api`
   </details>

   **Next up:** explore scaffolding